Kentucky Derby Betting Guide

 Choosing between Favorite and Underdog

-The common path taken by many bettors is to pick the favorite horse.
-This is not a surprise since horse racing is one of the sports where sabermetrics plays a crucial role.
-The numbers end up having a greater role to play than hunches.
-However, the Kentucky Derby has witnessed both hunches and sabermetrics come into play in equal measure.
+The common path taken by many bettors is to pick the horse based on name or color.
+However, this is not a surprise since horse racing is one of the sports where sabermetrics plays a crucial role.
+Meanwhile, the numbers end up having a greater role to play than hunches.
+However, the Kentucky Derby has witnessed both hunches and sabermetrics come into play equally.

-Just 50 out of the 144 Kentucky Derbies have witnessed a favorite coming out successful.
+Few Kentucky Derbies have witnessed a favorite coming out successful.
 More often than not, the favorite at the Kentucky Derby has struggled to come out on top.
-There was a two decade-long wait for the favorite to emerge successful and this wait ended in 2013 when Orb picked up the title.
-The event went on to witness six successive wins by favorites.
-The success of Country House, who started with odds of 30-1, in 2019 brought an end to this remarkable streak.
+There was a two-decade-long wait for the favorite to emerge successful and this wait ended in 2013 when Orb picked up the title.
+However, the open nature of the field was evident in 2022, as Rich Strike won from odds of +8100.

 Deciding Between Running Styles

 The running style has a major impact on the Kentucky Derby.
 There are three styles – closers, stalkers, and frontrunners.
 Since the Kentucky Derby is a long race, frontrunners may not perform well.
 They tend to tire out in the final sections.
-Stalkers are the type of horses that stay within touching distance – usually 1-4 lengths – of the frontrunners.
-From here, they are able to mount a challenge towards the end of the race.
-Chasers are more difficult to predict, as they prefer making a tilt for the top spot from the back.
+However, stalkers are the type of horses that stay within touching distance – usually 1-4 lengths – of the frontrunners.
+From here, they can mount a challenge towards the end of the race.
+Meanwhile, closers are more difficult to predict, as they prefer making a tilt for the top spot from the back.